Graduate Subsidized Health Insurance (GSHIP) Q&A

 A8.
 Per the Patient Protection and Affordable Care Act, the student insurance plan has no overall maximum dollar limit (per insured person, per policy year).
 Covered services are described in the plan booklet and on-line at www.uhcsr.com/utah.

 Q9.
-Is maternity care available with the SHIBP?
+Is maternity care available with the GSHIP?

 A9.
 Yes.
 All student health insurance plans are required to include maternity benefits.

 Q10.
-Are prescription drugs covered under the SHIBP?
+Are prescription drugs covered under the GSHIP?